ABOUT KELLY BURKE

 Currently in development...

-A WHALE IS ITS OWN HOUSE is a play about queer diaspora and urban precarity, currently in talks with Jermyn St Theatre for a 2024 production.
+A WHALE IS ITS OWN HOUSE is a play about queer diaspora and urban precarity, currently in development.

 APOSTROPHE is a pandemic experiment in glitch feminism and text collage, a mash-up of 'The Yellow Wallpaper' and Ingeborg Bachmann's Malina.
 It questions who is speaking when we speak, and explores the intersection between absence, presence, and subversion.